Carly Wedler

 Hi and welcome to Inner Sanctuary Trauma Therapy!!
 My name is Carly, and I’m the owner and therapist at Inner Sanctuary.
 I’m so glad you’re here!
 Here’s a little about me:

 I am a strong believer that each person is unique and requires a holistic approach to healing.
-My style of therapy is grounded in humanistic roots while incorporating a trauma-informed approach.
+My style of therapy focuses on building a strong therapeutic relationship with my clients in order to create safety amidst healing from deep trauma and attachment wounds that can keep you feeling stuck.
 I believe that every person has an innate capacity for growth, resilience, and connection, and that therapy is a collaborative space to rediscover that inner strength.
-Whether you're feeling stuck, overwhelmed, or simply seeking greater self-understanding, I offer a space that is safe, nonjudgmental, and attuned to your pace.
+Whether you're feeling stagnant, overwhelmed, or simply seeking greater self-understanding, I offer a space that is warm, nonjudgmental, and attuned to your pace.
+I also love to sprinkle in a little humour— we may as well laugh while working through the hard shit!

 Not Just “Talk Therapy”

 My work is grounded in compassion, presence, and deep respect for your lived experience.
-As part of the 2SLGBTQIA+ community, I have a strong recognition of systemic trauma and intergenerational trauma, and the role it plays in a persons self-worth and one’s ability to have healthy connection with others.
+As part of the 2SLGBTQIA+ community and ally to the First Nations, Inuit & Metis (FNIM) community, I have a strong recognition of systemic trauma and intergenerational trauma, and the role it plays in a persons self-worth and the ability to have healthy connection with others.
 I specialize in working with individuals navigating the effects of trauma, including complex and developmental trauma, domestic violence and intimate partner violence, attachment wounds, and life transitions.

 Here’s a little bit of information on the main approaches I use: